Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Nationality or citizenship.
 Most countries treat nationality as a residual tiebreaker, not a primary criterion.
 The United States is the notable exception: US citizenship triggers US tax obligations regardless of where the citizen lives, works, or spends time.
 US persons are always US tax residents.
 Departure from the US does not end this — only formal expatriation does.

-The structural observation: each country applies its own rules independently.
+What this means in practice: each country applies its own rules independently.
 They do not coordinate with each other before claiming you.
+For a detailed country-by-country breakdown of how these criteria play out in practice, see Tax Residency Determination: A Practical Guide for Digital Nomads.

 The 183-day rule is more complex than it appears